Olivier-Boudeville/us-web/doc/us-certificates.rst

 Let's Encrypt
 =============

-US-Web relies on `Let's Encrypt <https://letsencrypt.org>`_, a non-profit certificate authority from which one can obtain mono-domain X.509 certificates [#]_ for free, valid for 90 days and that can be renewed as often as needed.
+US-Web relies on `Let's Encrypt <https://letsencrypt.org>`_, a non-profit certificate authority from which one can obtain mono-domain X.509 certificates [#]_ for free, valid for 90 days and that can be renewed as long as needed.

-.. [#] ``Let's Encrypt`` provides *Domain Validation* (DV) certificates, but not more general *Organization Validation* (OV) or *Extended Validation* (EV).
+.. [#] ``Let's Encrypt`` provides *Domain Validation* (DV) certificates, but neither more general *Organization Validation* (OV) nor *Extended Validation* (EV).

 Let's Encrypt follows the ACME (*Automatic Certificate Management Environment*) protocol.
 It relies on an agent running on the server bound to the domain for which a certificate is requested.

-This agent generates first a RSA key pair in order to interact with the Let’s Encrypt certificate authority, so that it can prove through received challenge(s) that it is bound to the claimed domain / virtual host (ex: ``baz.foobar.org``) and has the control to the private key corresponding to the public one it transmitted to the CA.
+This agent generates first a RSA key pair in order to interact with the Let’s Encrypt certificate authority, so that it can prove through received challenge(s) that it is bound to the claimed domain / virtual host (ex: ``baz.foobar.org``) and has the control to the private key corresponding to the public one that it transmitted to the CA.

-Generally this involves for that agent to receive a "random" piece of data from the CA (the nonce), to sign it with said private key, and to make the resulting file available through the webserver at a relevant URL that corresponds to the target virtual host and to a well-known path (ex: ``http://baz.foobar.org/.well-known/acme-challenge``).
+Generally this involves for that agent to receive a "random" piece of data from the CA (the nonce), to sign it with said private key, and to make the resulting file available through the webserver at a relevant URL that corresponds to the target virtual host and to a well-known path (ex: ``http://baz.foobar.org/.well-known/acme-challenge/xxx``).
 Refer to `this page <https://letsencrypt.org/how-it-works/>`_ for more information.